jeffcshelton/weave/grammar.md

 # Future Features

-- Value-producing if statements and loops.
+- If statements and loops as expressions.